 - Antalgic gait with lateral rotation of the ipsilateral foot

 - Pain on palpation of the femoral condyles when the knee is in flexion

 Patients typically retain the full range of motion in the affected joint!

-OCD may be difficult to differentiate from osteonecrosis, but young patients are much more likely to have OCD!
+OD may be difficult to differentiate from osteonecrosis, but young patients are much more likely to have OD!